About

 More info

-AI utilities
+AI Utilities

 Function calling is a powerful capability that enables Large Language Models (LLMs) to interact with your code and external systems in a structured way.
 Instead of just generating text responses, LLMs can understand when to call specific functions and provide the necessary parameters to execute real-world actions (Hugging Face ).